 Meet our 5 key instructors

-Shihan-ho Michael Mules, 4th Dan.
-Training martial arts for more than 27 years, Michael is a highly experienced educator at one of Melbourne’s most reputable schools and marries that skill with a deep love and understanding of the martial arts to provide our students with an excellent learning experience
+Shihan Michael Mules, 5th Dan.
+Training martial arts for more than 30 years, Michael is a highly experienced & committed educator at one of Melbourne’s most reputable schools.
+Michael marries his first-rate teaching skills with a deep love and understanding of the martial arts to provide our Kin shin Kai students with an excellent learning experience

-Shihan-ho Nick Bell, 4th Dan, has been training martial arts (& tennis) intensively for more than 20 years.
-Nick has a personal trainer Cert IV, numerous high level Tennis coaching accreditations and a mostly finished sports science degree to add to his 4th Dan in Karate, Blue belt in BJJ and experience of numerous martial arts.
+Shihan Nick Bell, 5th Dan, has been training martial arts (& tennis) intensively for more than 20 years.
+Nick has a personal trainer Cert IV, numerous high level Tennis coaching accreditations and a mostly finished sports science degree to add to his 5th Dan in Karate, Blue belt in BJJ and experience of numerous martial arts.
 Nick is a very dynamic and motivating teacher who prides himself on an excellent grasp on identifying & correcting important technical detail missed by many other instructors

-Sensei George Dixon, 3rd Dan, with more than 15 year training and a great ability to assimilate the fine detail of our art, George harnesses his IT logic & attention to detail to teach our students in a very methodical & patient manner that students really seem to appreciate
+Sensei George Dixon, 3rd Dan, with almost 20 years training and a great ability to assimilate the fine detail and a great understanding of our art, George also harnesses his IT logic & attention to detail to teach our students in a very detailed, methodical & patient manner that students really appreciate